xiaothua/CMSE830/README.md

 Self-sufficient countries show a more balanced economic distribution.
 In these countries, high-income nations make up a larger share, though their income median is lower, while low-income nations form a smaller share but have a higher income median.

 Regional electricity complementarity often appears among lower-income countries, with one country relying on its neighbor’s power supply.
 However, the Nordic countries are an exception, showing flexibility and frequency in switching between importer and exporter roles.

+### AI Usage
+Almost all the code was completed by ChatGPT-4o Canvas.
+My job is to explain the logic and functionality of the code in human language and check for errors in the code for correction.

+Even the parts I wrote myself heavily relied on Copilot in VSCode for code completion.

+Without AI assistance, I could still complete the project, but it would be impossible to write so much code in such a short amount of time.